a16z: A Guide to Financial Management of Funds in a Bear Market

 The cryptocurrency market is volatile.
 Over the past year, prices have fluctuated dramatically, only recently rebounding from an active "winter."

-Treasury management is the way project teams manage resources to ensure the business can operate sustainably and has enough operational cash on hand.
-This may involve short-term expenses such as paying salaries and rent, or long-term strategic investments such as acquisitions and R&D. Regardless of the amount spent, Treasury management is a priority, focusing on achieving the project's core operational goals.
+Treasury management is the way project teams manage resources to ensure the business can operate continuously and has enough operational cash on hand.
+This may involve short-term expenses such as paying salaries and rent, or long-term strategic investments such as acquisitions and R&D. Regardless of the amount spent, Treasury management is a focus, aimed at achieving the project's core operational goals.

-Treasury management is a core function for any organization, but given the current uncertainty in the market, holding onto cash and making each move carefully is especially important.
-From DAOs to traditional startups, teams are facing a tightening market environment characterized by high inflation, low yields, and reduced financing options in both public and private markets.
+Treasury management is a core function of any organization, but given the current market uncertainty, holding onto cash and making each move carefully is especially important.
+From DAOs to traditional startups, teams are facing a market environment characterized by high inflation, low yields, and tightening financing options in both public and private markets.
 In this "new normal," teams should emphasize conservative Treasury management principles to safely weather the winter and emerge stronger when the next wave arrives.

 Here, we strongly recommend the following five points from the basic framework of Treasury management that teams should follow.